Photo: Amy Czarnecki

 A Note on Specialty Diets

 Are you a vegetarian?
 A vegan?
 Gluten sensitive?
-We have menus for it all and happily accommodate dietary preferences with advance notice.
+The chefs on the mountain has formulated menus for it all and happily accommodate dietary preferences with advance notice.